abapGit/abapGit/docs/ref-dot-abapgit.md

 will give folder structure /zsomething/zhello/

 The folder logic FULL forces the installation of the repository into packages with exactly the same name.
-This can be problematic for contributors who work on systems where specific prefixes are to be used.
+This can be problematic for contributors who use a system where specific prefixes for the package names are to be used.

 ## Ignore